Brucegyx/small-object-detection-FPN-article/README.md

 # small-object-detection-FPN-article
-Multi-size Small Anchors and Penalized IoU for Face Mask Detection paper repo before published
+Location for our Multi-size Small Anchors and Penalized IoU for Face Mask Detection paper repo before published Article researched and written with Jieyu Chen, Xinyu Zhang, Minzhu Zhao.